amirhhashemi/tiptap-text-direction/README.md

 ### unsetTextDirection()

-Set the text direction of the selected nodes to the `defaultDirection`.
+Unset the text direction back to the `defaultDirection`.

 ```javascript
 editor.commands.unsetTextDirection();